Select one of these options for matching

 Create a pipeline to rerun matching models on data sets to improve the results based on confirmed matches over time.
 If the data set receives new data, you can rerun the pipeline to find additional matches.

 Run a quick match for one-time matching of individual resources, or groups of resources, to assets.
-The matching model is not stored, and you cannot reuse it or improve it over time.
+The matching model isn't stored, and you can't reuse it or improve it over time.

 Match the nodes in a 3D model to assets.

-- Navigate to fusion.cognite.com and select Contextualize > Match entities.
+- Navigate to the CDF portal application > Contextualize >

 - Quick match for one-time matching processes.